junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 1 - PREVENT OR CONTROL DEHYDRATION.

 A person with diarrhea must drink a lot of liquids.
-If diarrhea is severe or there are signs of dehydration, give him Rehydration Drink (p.
-152).
+If diarrhea is severe or there are signs of dehydration, give him Rehydration Drink ([page 152](#page-152)).
 Even if he does not want to drink, gently insist that he do so.
 Have him take several swallows every few minutes.

 2 - MEET NUTRITIONAL NEEDS.